chaitanyarai19/Hacktoberfest2023/CONTRIBUTING.md

 <br>

-## Add your name in contributors' List
+## Add your name to the contributors' List

 `contributors/contributorsList.js`